 Fair Frome provides a range of support for people experiencing disadvantage in Frome.
 This includes a food bank, furniture bank, and regular programme of free hot meals.
-We provided an urgent grant to help them respond to unprecedented demand for their foodbank as a result of Coronavirus.
+We provided an urgent grant to help them respond to unprecedented demand for their foodbank as a result of the coronavirus outbreak.

 Bob Ashford, the charity's Chair, told us more about how Fair Frome are responding.